Nabscina/ShittyRandomNamesIII/README.md

-Yes, you could get "meme", or "hentai", or "silicon".
+Yes, you could get "meme", or "hentai".

 Not all features are supported by Linux Mint 18